You are here

 Q: Is there a place to eat in Klarman Hall?

 A: The cafe at Klarman Hall opens into the atrium in Klarman Hall.
 This new café location has expanded seating and a barista serving espresso, lattes, and more.

 A: The building is 66,500 square feet; the 33,250 net area includes a 7,700 square foot atrium.
 In comparison, Morrill Hall has a net area of 32,176 square feet.

 Q: Who is moving into Klarman Hall?

 A: Klarman Hall now hosts the College of Arts & Sciences Admissions & Academic Advising Center, along with the Departments of Romance Studies and Comparative Literature.

 A: The building includes approximately 124 spaces the size of a faculty office.
 These spaces are organized in groups of three to align with the structural grid of the building and to allow flexibility in converting spaces from one use to another.
 These modules could include single faculty offices or could be combined to provide department offices, meeting rooms or conference rooms.

 Q: Will there be anywhere to sit outside?

-A: On the south side, a ground-level courtyard will feature seating and a walkway and serve as a gathering spot for quiet outdoor study.
-On the east side, an exterior promenade will run the entire length of the building, providing extensive tree-lined walking and gathering space.
-On the north side, a green walkway with a small seating area will provide an entrance to the building.
+A: On the south side, a ground-level courtyard features seating and a walkway and serves as a gathering spot for quiet outdoor study.
+On the east side, an exterior promenade runs the entire length of the building, providing extensive tree-lined walking and gathering space.
+On the north side, a green walkway with a small seating area provides an entrance to the building.